kn0xy/LavenderVibes/README.md

 # Lavender Vibes

-A modular multi-purpose utility addon for the World of Warcraft 1.12.1 client.
+A modular, minimalist, multi-purpose utility addon for the World of Warcraft 1.12.1 client.

 ## Modules
 - **Account-wide Item Inventory Tracking**:<br>